monarch-initiative/gpsea/docs/user-guide/predicates/filtering_predicate.rst

 >>> from gpsea.analysis.predicate.genotype import ModeOfInheritancePredicate
 >>> gt_predicate = ModeOfInheritancePredicate.autosomal_recessive(is_frameshift_or_stop_gain)
 >>> gt_predicate.display_question()
-'What is the genotype group?: HOM_REF, HET, BIALLELIC_ALT'
+'What is the genotype group: HOM_REF, HET, BIALLELIC_ALT'

 We see that the `gt_predicate` bins the patients into three groups: